Force over Distance: Chapter 52

 What do the phrases “Stairway to Heaven,” “Over the Rainbow,” and “Rocket Man” have in common?

-Young let the paper fall and did his best not to flash back to those terrible weeks after coming out of deep cover with the LA, spent in the SGC’s medical scrubs, waiting for Dr. Lam to finish days worth of of medical tests before she turned him over to James MacKenzie.
+Young let the paper fall and did his best not to flash back to those terrible weeks fresh out of deep cover with the LA, spent in the SGC’s medical scrubs, waiting for Dr. Lam to finish days worth of medical tests.

 Young glanced at his watch, then glared at TJ.
 “Three minutes, you said?”